Israel to authorise four West Bank settler outposts

 But Peace Now said at the time construction already under way was continuing, and Israel announced last week that it had given preliminary approval for 300 new homes in Beit El settlement as part of a plan Netanyahu announced a year ago.

-Kerry, due to meet Netanyahu and Abbas separately next week, has said he believes "the parties are serious" about finding a way back into talks.
+Kerry, due to meet Netanyahu and Palestinian President Mahmoud Abbas separately next week, has said he believes "the parties are serious" about finding a way back into talks.

-The main issues that would have to be resolved in a peace agreement include the borders between Israel and a Palestinian sate, the future of Jewish settlements, the fate of Palestinian refugees and the status of Jerusalem.

 Some 500,000 Israelis have settled in the West Bank and East Jerusalem, which was also captured from Jordan in 1967.
 About 2.7 million Palestinians live in those areas.